mcpcpc/mcpcpc.github.io/src/index.md

 xbg teal
 ```

-## uss
+## μss

-uss ("Micro Static Site") is a static-site generator designed for small
+μss ("Micro Static Site") is a static-site generator designed for small
 hosting platforms.
 This project is currently a work in-progress and is
 intended to replace the current generator for this page.